Italia (airship): Immediate aftermath

 Almost immediately, the survivors were buoyed by the discovery of a waterproof bag containing chocolate, pemmican, a Colt revolver, ammunition and a flare gun.
 Biagi's shortwave radio was intact and he began searching for material to construct a radio mast.
-He soon discovered the rear engine car smashed on the ice, and the body of Pomella, who appeared to have survived the impact and sat down on a block of ice, only to die minutes afterwards from a head injury.
+He soon discovered the rear engine car smashed on the ice, and the body of Pomella, who appeared to have survived the impact and sat down on a block of ice, only to die shortly afterwards from a head injury.
 Despite this shock, Biagi was able to erect an antenna, and within a few hours began to send the first SOS signals from the stricken survivors.
 Nobile and Cecioni were placed together in a sleeping bag for warmth and spent the next few hours in semi-consciousness, while the others gathered what they could from the wreck.
-According to Nobile, Malmgren, who was in pain and suffering from guilt about his role in the crash, announced that he would drown himself and began to walk away from the crash site, but he stopped when sharply ordered to return by Nobile.
-Later the same day, Mariano had to disarm Malmgren when he found him walking away from the crash site with the loaded Colt revolver.
+According to Nobile, Malmgren, who was in immense pain and suffering from guilt about his role in the crash, announced that he would drown himself and began to walk away from the crash site, but he stopped when Nobile sharply ordered him to return.
+Later the same day, Mariano had to subdue and disarm Malmgren when he found him walking away from the crash site with the loaded Colt revolver.
 Meanwhile, the uninjured men surveyed the ice pack, collecting supplies, and they chose a stable patch of ice to erect a 8 × 8 ft silk tent that they had recovered; this was to be their only shelter during the coming ordeal.